deephaven/vscode-deephaven/CONTRIBUTING.md

 or

-Build a .vsix locally via `npm run package`
+Build a .vsix locally via `npm run package:latest`

 Then install in vscode:
 ![Install Deephaven in VS Code](docs/install.png)